-This healthy recipe for tzatziki sauce is so easy to whip together.
+This healthy recipe for protein tzatziki sauce is so easy to whip together.
 All you need are a few simple ingredients and you’re set for a healthy, protein packed dip for your veggies, pita pieces, or a sauce for dinner.

 Disclosure: This post contains affiliate links for your convenience.
 As an Amazon Associate, I earn from qualifying purchases.

 Tzatziki sauce is a Greek cucumber yogurt dip.
 It’s made with yogurt (regular or Greek), cucumber, garlic, lemon, and dill.
 Although it’s known for its Greek origins, tzatziki is southeastern Europe and middle eastern sauce.
 Each region has different twists on the recipe.

 There are so many uses for tzatziki sauce.
 Here are a few of my favorites:

 - A healthy dip for raw vegetables.

 - A sauce for roasted vegetables (I love it with zucchini and cauliflower).

 - Dressing for salad or over rice or quinoa.